General FAQs

 This really varies depending on the acuity of one’s concerns.

-Generally speaking, we suggest clients meet with their dietitian weekly for the first few months and then discuss whether transitioning to every other week is appropriate or not.
+Generally speaking, we suggest clients meet with their dietitian weekly for the at least 3 months and then discuss whether transitioning to every other week feels supportive.

 -